Sevnhutsjr/ST311_Group11_Project/README.md

   - 44766

 ## Abstract
 Traditional sentiment analysis typically relies on text alone, an approach which has limitations.
-In this paper, we explore multimodal sentiment analysis, integrating text, audio, and image data to enhance emotion detection accuracy.
+In this paper, we explore \textit{multimodal} sentiment analysis, integrating text, audio, and image data to enhance emotion detection accuracy.
 Our proposed model uses RoBERTa for textual sentiment analysis, a custom CNN for facial emotion recognition from images, and a fine-tuned Wav2Vec2 model for vocal emotion cues from audio.
-We use a late fusion strategy to combine predictions from all all three models based on the length of the input clip.
-Despite challenges in dataset availability and model integration, our experiments demonstrate that multimodal analysis outperforms single-modal approaches in sentiment classification, encouraging further use of multimodal approaches to sentiment analysis.
+We use a \textit{late fusion} strategy to combine predictions from all all three models based on the length of the input clip.
+Despite challenges in dataset availability, our experiments demonstrate that multimodal analysis outperforms single-modal approaches in sentiment classification, representing a meaningful step to emotionally intelligent AI.

 # 🎭 Multimodal Sentiment Analysis